Phala-Network/phala-wiki-next/content/en-us/learn/products/about-pDiem.md

 ## Web3 Foundation Grants

-pDiem received [a General Grant](https://github.com/w3f/General-Grants-Program/blob/8a23ef68c7512fa0d437554640601ef28cea3fca/grants/speculative/pLIBRA.md) from Web3 Foundataion on Aug 28, 2019.
+pDiem received [a General Grant](https://github.com/w3f/General-Grants-Program/blob/8a23ef68c7512fa0d437554640601ef28cea3fca/grants/speculative/pLIBRA.md) from Web3 Foundation on Aug 28, 2019.
 In the grant plan, we have splitted the development progress into a few milestones, as shown below.

 <table>
     <thead>